AElfProject/AElf/docs/tutorials/GCP.md

 To run an AElf node on Google cloud, follow these steps:

-1. From the [Google Cloud Market Place](https://console.cloud.google.com/marketplace) search search for "aelf enterprise image" and launch a VM instance using the image.
+1. From the [Google Cloud Market Place](https://console.cloud.google.com/marketplace) search search for "aelf enterprise" and launch a VM instance using the image.
 2. Login launched vm instance via SSH.
 3. Next launch the chain.
 There's two ways to start the node:
     - run in the foreground: